Skip to main content

 But a film can also blur the line when drawing attention to the apparatus of film or television as a medium.
 A popular recent example might be WandaVision in which a person with literal superpowers builds a tv sitcom world and orchestrates all the events within.

 The in-universe reason for all this is because Wanda has used her superpowers to build a television sit-com sphere in which to hide from her grief.
-The non-diegetic elements were all planted there by Wanda herself, the “main character” of this television.
+The non-diegetic elements were all planted there by Wanda herself, the “main character” of this television show.
 The laugh-track exists because Wanda put it there.
 This clever play on the television form becomes a comment on the nature of media itself, exploring the way that a person might bury themselves in comforting media in the face of trauma or loss.

 Millennium Actress has more in common with something like WandaVision than Looney Tunes.
 It’s a vehicle for exploring the barriers between the fabricated life a person creates for a performance and their actual lived history.
 A phase of her film career, for example, had her leading so many period-pieces acting as some kind of samurai heroine with an express mission to rescue her lord.
 We understand this to be her metaphorical journey to try to find the mystery artist.
 As we move between these two planes, we get to see how intertwined they are.
 Chiyoko is putting a very real part of her psyche into these performances.